ICON (microcomputer): Design

 The ICON system was based on a workstation/file server model, with no storage local to the workstations.
 The workstations and servers were internally similar, based on Intel 80186 microprocessors running at 7.16 MHz, and connected to each other using ARCNET.
 Several upgrades were introduced into the ICON line over time.
 The ICON2 sported a redesigned case, a detached keyboard with integrated trackball, expanded RAM, and facilities for an internal hard disk.
 The CPU was upgraded to the 386 in the Series III, while an "ICON-on-a-card" for PCs also appeared.

-The original ICON workstations were housed in a large wedge-shaped steel case, with a full-sized keyboard mounted slightly left-of-center and a trackball mounted to the right.
+The original ICON workstations were housed in a large wedge-shaped steel case, with a full-sized keyboard mounted slightly left-of-centre and a trackball mounted to the right.
 A rubber bumper-strip ran along the front edge, a precaution against a particular type of cut users sometimes got from the PET's sharp case.
 Graphics were generated by a Hitachi HD46505 SP video controller, supporting NAPLPS.
 The EGA monitor was mounted on top of a tilt-and-swivel mount, a welcome improvement on the PET.
 It also included TI's TMS5220 speech chip, originally designed for the TI-99, and would speak the vaguely obscene word "dhtick" when starting up.
 Early Microtel machines were dark brown, but the vast majority of examples in the classroom were a more nondescript beige.

 The fileserver, sometimes referred to as the LexICON, was a simple rectangular box with an internal 10MB hard drive and a 5.25" floppy drive opening to the front, and parallel port for a shared printer.
 Later Lexicons included a 64MB hard disk, divided into two partitions.
 User accounts on the ICON were created on the hard drive, and the users had to use Unix commands to copy files to a floppy if needed.
 This contrasts with the system seen on PET computers of the same era, where the user saved files directly to the shared floppy as if they were attached to the local machine.